auth0/auth0-spring-mvc/README.md

 ## Getting started

+This sample demonstrates how to use Auth0 to perform authentication using the `mvc-auth-commons` library.
 Download or clone this repository and follow the instructions below to setup the sample.

 ### Auth0 Dashboard
 1. On the [Auth0 Dashboard](https://manage.auth0.com/#/clients) create a new Client of type `Regular Web Application`.